densumesh/clip-vault/README.md

 # Clip Vault

 A secure, cross-platform clipboard manager built with Rust and Tauri.
-Clip Vault automatically captures and encrypts your clipboard history, making it searchable and accessible across all your devices.
+Clip Vault automatically captures and encrypts your clipboard history, making it searchable and accessible with a beautiful modern interface.

 ![image.png](images/main-image.png)